obeli-sk/obelisk/ROADMAP.md

 `obelisk new` - show templates, blank workflow should have obelisk types and workflow support `obelisk add --oci path` - add WIT files + extensions

-## feat: Create an SDK for workflows and other (logging - maybe a proc macro)
-Convert delays into Duration

 ## feat: Inspect remote or cached components
 `obelisk client component inspect/wit` should accept: path, componentId, oci location